Elections

 FIND YOUR DISTRICT

-The upcoming November 8, 2022 General Municipal Election will be the first district-based election for the City of Petaluma.
+The upcoming November 5, 2024 General Municipal Election will be the second district-based election for the City of Petaluma.
 The City has been mapped into six districts of nearly equal population.
 Voters in each district will vote for one eligible candidate to represent them on the City Council.
-Districts 1, 2, and 3 will be the first three districts to elect district representatives in 2022.
-Districts 4, 5, and 6 will then elect district representatives in 2024.
-The Mayoral seat will continue as an at-large seat, and will be elected in 2022.
+Districts 1, 2, and 3 were the first three districts to elect district representatives in 2022.
+Districts 4, 5, and 6 will elect district representatives in the upcoming November 5, 2024.
+The Mayoral seat will continue as an at-large seat, and will be elected next in 2026.

 Use the City's district lookup tool to find your voting district and additional information and resources: